Menu

 Career Innovator Award

-This award is presented at the Ohio Career Development Association (OCDA) Conference in recognition of an individual who demonstrates innovation through specialized projects, initiatives, and/or contributions that have made a positive impact on the populations they serve.
+This award is presented at the annual Ohio Career Development Association (OCDA) Conference in recognition of a creative thinker in the career field.

-Candidates should show competency in 3-4 of the areas below:
+Candidates should show competency in three of the areas below:

 1. Innovative Practices: Recognition for implementing innovative strategies, programs, or initiatives that have significantly impacted the field of career development.